-If you're wearing a Fitbit right now there's a good chance it's a Fitbit Charge or a Fitbit Charge HR on your wrist – but there's now a new Fitbit in town.
-The Fitbit Charge 2 is the first upgrade to the popular Charge range since the Charge HR, which appeared early in 2015.
+The Fitbit Charge 2 arrived back in September 2016 and was the first upgrade to the popular Charge range since the Charge HR, which originally appeared early in 2015.

-The Fitbit Charge 2 brings with it a couple of new features, and along with features we've seen before on the Charge HR, the Fitbit Alta and the Fitbit Blaze, it adds up to an impressive-looking package.
+The Fitbit Charge 2 added a couple of new features to the smarts we'd seen before on the Charge HR, the Fitbit Alta and the Fitbit Blaze.
+And though there are newer Fitbits in the line-up, the Fitbit Ionic and the Fitbit Alta HR, even now in 2018, it still adds up to an impressive-looking package.

 Fitbit specializes in accessible and easy to use fitness trackers, rather than more complicated running and fitness technology.
 With exercise, sleep, heart rate tracking and much more, the Charge 2 looks like a well-specced wearable that won't break the bank.